skybrud/Skybrud.ImagePicker/README.md

 - <a href="#installation">Installation</a>
 - <a href="#using-the-property-editor">Using the property editor</a>
 - <a href="#using-the-grid-editor">Using the grid editor</a>
-- <a href="#using-the-link-picker-in-your-own-projects">Using the link picker in your own projects</a>
+- <a href="#using-the-image-picker-in-your-own-projects">Using the image picker in your own projects</a>